Privacy statement - Brainnet Groep

 Workers hired by Brainnet

 When Brainnet hires workers, it enters into a Service Contract with (a supplier of) an expert.
-To do so, Brainnet must process the expert’s personal data.
+To do so, Brainnet must process the expert’s personal data, in order to execute the contract.
 The expert’s personal data that we process to enter into the Service Contract include your name and address data, nationality, gender and a BSN (citizen service number) and/or ID number.

 Newsletters, magazines and other messages

 We regularly send our clients, suppliers, experts and other business relations newsletters containing substantive and professional items and interviews, magazines and/or other messages dealing with the latest developments in the sector.
-To be able to send our newsletter and our magazine to the relevant people, we use the name and e-mail address of these people.
+In this context, we process personal data of our clients, suppliers and experts to pursue Brainnet's legitimate interests in maintaining close contact with its contracting parties.
+To be able to send our newsletter to the relevant people, we use the name and e-mail address of these people.
+We use your name and address details to send our magazine.
 We send a newsletter, magazine or other message to people who have given us permission to do so.
 You can also unsubscribe to these publications/messages.

 How do we deal with your personal data?